 Ronni Hannaman is executive director of the Carson City Chamber of Commerce.

-“Carson Conversation” is a monthly NNBW Voices column authored by Ronni Hannaman, executive director of the Carson City Chamber of Commerce.
+Beginning this week, “Carson Conversation” is a new monthly NNBW Voices column authored by Ronni Hannaman, executive director of the Carson City Chamber of Commerce.
 Reach her for comment at email@example.com.